Skip to content

 arg1 = str(ev.get("arg1", ""))

-result = arg1 + "_result"
+result = arg1 + " result"

 # stream events as steps run